 N ew York Fashion Week is the bi-annual event of runway shows and presentations used to highlight designers’ collections for the next fashion season.
 Although, in some cases a few designers have begun to opt for a “see now, buy now” model, where the collections they show are for the current season.
-The event is organized by WME/IMG and the CFDA.
+The event is organized by WME/IMG and Council of Fashion Designers America (CFDA).
 It is part of the Fashion Month, which also includes the Fashion Week’s for London, Milan, and Paris.
 Annually, NYFW is attended by more than 230.000 visitors with more than 300 shows in 7-9 days: a study reveals that New York Fashion Week generates over 900 million dollars for the City’s economy yearly.
 Next to the existing NYFW, menswear got its own standalone Fashion Week called New York Fashion Week: Men’s.
 That event also is bi-annual and being promoted by the CFDA.

 When is New York Fashion Week?